datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

 **_2. When will this asset be deleted?_**

 You may notice that this question has a pre-populated value.
-When metadata has been populated from a source _outside_ of a Form, users will have the option to update and save the value, or simply **Confirm** that the value is accurate.
+When metadata has been populated from a source _outside_ of a Form, users will have the option to update and save the value, or, simply **Confirm** that the value is accurate.

 <p align="center">
   <img